Selena Gomez Just Debuted "Caramel Sprinkle" Highlights

-There's something about a subtle highlight that can make an old haircut feel brand-new again — even if it's more about channeling a brighter vibe than noticeably lighter color.
+There's something about a subtle highlight that can make an old haircut feel brand-new again — even if it's more about channelling a brighter vibe than noticeably lighter colour.
 Just last night, Selena Gomez debuted a faint caramel-tinged highlight at the Hollywood Beauty Awards.
-Though extremely subtle, the warm, bronze-glazed highlight — sprinkled delicately throughout the tendrils around her face — instantly elevated the star's long curtain bangs (which she cut back in December).
+Though extremely subtle, the warm, bronze-glazed highlight — sprinkled delicately throughout the tendrils around her face — instantly elevated the star's long curtain fringe (which she cut back in December).

-The highlight came courtesy of L.A.-based colorist Riawna Capri, who says that the intention was to refresh and bring new life to the haircut.
-"Selena stopped in to freshen up her '70s shag and color," Capri explained in an email.
+The highlight came courtesy of L.A.-based colourist Riawna Capri, who says that the intention was to refresh and bring new life to the haircut.
+"Selena stopped in to freshen up her '70s shag and colour," Capri explained in an email.
 "We did a sprinkle of caramel, bronze, and sun-kissed highlights."

 Advertisement